 The identification of an STI immediately after an assault is usually more important for the medical and psychological management of the patient than for legal purposes, as an infection diagnosed in the immediate aftermath of an assault is likely to pre-date that assault.
 If a patient has symptoms or signs of infection at the time of forensic examination then STI testing can be performed at that time.
-In asymptomatic patients it is widely accepted that the optimum time for screening for infection is two or more weeks after assault/potential exposure for Gonorrhoea and Chlamydia.
-Incubation periods for HIV, syphilis and hepatitis are longer and repeat testing will be needed at 3 and 6 months post risk (See Table 12).
-Prophylactic medications for HBV and HIV may be offered to patients attending SATU at the time of their first presentation, often soon after the assault.
-Testing for STIs at initial presentation is appropriate if the patient presents for the first time two or more weeks after the alleged assault, is at high risk or has symptoms.
-(KPIs)i, ii.
+In asymptomatic patients it is widely accepted that the optimum time for screening for infection is two or more weeks after assault/ potential exposure for Gonorrheoa and Chlamydia.
+Incubation period for HIV, syphilis and hepatitis are longer and repeat testing will be needed at 3 months post risk (See Table 14).
+Prophylactic treatment may be offered to patients attending SATU at the time of their first presentation, often soon after the assault.
+Screening for STIs prior to prophylactic treatment is appropriate if the patient presents for the first time two or more weeks after the alleged assault.
+(KPIs)^{i, ii}.

-All patients should be offered STI screening at SATU; some patients may prefer to attend their GP, local STI Clinic or online home testing through SH:24.
+All patients should be offered STI screening at SATU, some patients may prefer to attend their GP or local STI Clinic.
 If patients choose to have follow-up elsewhere, a brief letter to the GP or STI clinic recommending testing and outlining prophylactic measures taken should be provided with the patient's permission.

-Patients should be advised to use condoms until STI screening has been completed (6 months post assault).
+Patients should be advised to use barrier contraception until STI screening has been completed (3 months post assault).